-All of the revenue-generating operations of the Group were transacted in Hong Kong Dollars which is the presentation currency of the Group.
-For FY2020/21, the depreciation of Chinese Yuan incurred the slightly exchange gain and the Group had not maintained any hedging policy against the foreign currency risk.
-The management will consider hedging significant currency exposure should the need arise.
+Most of the revenue-generating operations of the Group were transacted in Hong Kong Dollars which is the presentation currency of the Group.
+The Group had not maintained any hedging policy against the foreign currency risk.
+However, the management will consider hedging significant currency exposure should the need arise.